Washington County, South Dakota

 Washington County is a former county of South Dakota, existing from 1883 to 1943.
+The county was mostly within the boundaries of the Pine Ridge Indian Reservation.

-On July 1, 1943, it was divided and then merged into Jackson County, Pennington County, and Shannon County in 1943 because of financial troubles in South Dakota.
+On July 1, 1943, Washington County was divided and then merged into Jackson County, Pennington County, and Shannon County because of financial troubles in South Dakota.
 For several years prior to its dissolution, Washington County was unorganized and was administered by Pennington County.
 Part of Washington County had previously been partitioned into the newly created Bennett County in 1909.